Athenian coup of 411 BC: Aristocratic cultural influences

-Despite the democracy in Athens, Greek tradition remained aristocratic, and the works of Homer celebrated an aristocratic world view, where the nobles made decisions and the commoners obeyed.
+Despite the democracy in Athens, Greek tradition remained aristocratic, and the works of Homer celebrated an aristocratic worldview, in which the nobles made decisions and the commoners obeyed.

-The poems of Theognis of Megara (from the sixth century BC) and the Theban poet Pindar (of the fifth century BC) were popular among the Athenian nobles at this time, casting democracy as an immoral and unfair situation where the good (which was equated with noble-birth) were artificially forced into equality with the base (which was equated with common-birth).
+The poems of Theognis of Megara (from the sixth century BC) and the Theban poet Pindar (of the fifth century BC) were popular among the Athenian nobles at this time, casting democracy as an immoral and unfair situation where the good (i.e., those of noble birth) were artificially forced into equality with the base (i.e., those of common birth).
 These poems maintained that virtues such as judgment, moderation, restraint, justice, and reverence could not be taught, and that such inborn qualities were limited to a few, leaving the rest "shameless and arrogant".
 These poets compared the masses to the noble born, who were supposedly inherently superior.
 It was implied that the gap between them could not be overcome by education.

-During the war, a pamphlet entitled Athenian Constitution, was produced and credited to an author now known as the "Old Oligarch".
-He derided the democracy writing "As for the constitution of the Athenians, I do not praise them for having chosen it, because in choosing it they have given the better of it to the vulgar people (poneroi) rather than to the good (chrestoi)."
-The constitution established a system that assigned safe, salaried positions by random lot, but left the hazardous jobs, such as that of the generals and cavalry commanders to election of "the best qualified".
+During the war, a pamphlet titled Constitution of the Athenians was produced and credited to an author now known as the "Old Oligarch".
+The author derided democracy, writing, "As for the constitution of the Athenians, I do not praise them for having chosen it, because in choosing it they have given the better of it to the vulgar people (poneroi) rather than to the good (chrestoi)."
+The constitution established a system that assigned safe, salaried positions by random lot; but left the hazardous jobs, such as those of the generals and cavalry commanders, to election of "the best qualified."
 In contrast, such men praised the eunomia ("good law") of the constitutions of Sparta and Corinth.
 They longed for a time when Athens would adopt the ways of its neighbours and allow only "the best and most qualified" to deliberate public affairs and make the laws.
 They held that in such a situation the people would "fall into servitude" naturally.